justinthelaw/justinthelaw/README.md

 ## About Justin

+💼 Currently a Software Engineer at [Rise8](https://rise8.us/)

-💼 I'm a United States Space Force Software Developmental Engineer (Z62E)
+🚀 Veteran United States Space Force Officer

-🔥 I'm interested in videogames, running, and traveling
+🔥 Interested in videogames, running, and traveling

-🐰 I have a pet rabbit named Cheeseball
+🐰 Father of a pet rabbit named Cheeseball

 👉 Connect with me on [LinkedIn](https://www.linkedin.com/in/justinwingchunglaw/)